NEWTOWN SQUARE PA – More and more Pennsylvania real estate licensees are interested in obtaining their New Jersey real estate license.

-The New Jersey State Real Estate Commission has demonstrated its willingness to issue New Jersey real estate licenses to Pennsylvania residents who want to work both sides of the river.
+The New Jersey State Real Estate Commission has demonstrated its willingness to issue New Jersey real estate licenses to Pennsylvania residents who want to work on both sides of the river.
 The Commission has very specific requirements, however, that must be met before licensure is granted.
 They’re explained on a page in the Polley website’s Learning and Resource Center, here.

-There are other significant requirements, too.
+There are other requirements, too.
 And, yes, prospective New Jersey licensees must take a test; there is no reciprocity with Pennsylvania.
 Read the details on the page.

-- If you’re a Pennsylvania-licensed broker who wants to obtain a New Jersey broker license, that’s also possible.
+If you’re a Pennsylvania-licensed broker who wants to obtain a New Jersey broker license, that’s also possible.
 Those details are found on a separate page, here.